 A satire set in Texas during America’s war in Iraq that explores the gaping national disconnect between the war at home and the war abroad.
 Follows the surviving members of the heroic Bravo Squad through one exhausting stop in their media-intensive “Victory Tour” at Texas Stadium, football mecca of the Dallas Cowboys, their fans, promoters, and cheerleaders.

-The book is set in San Francisco in the 1970s.
-A disgraced professor takes a downtown office to plot his return.
+plot his return.
 But the walls are thin and he’s distracted by voices from next door.
 His neighbor is a psychologist, and one of her patients dislikes the hum of the white-noise machine.
 And so he begins to hear about the patient’s troubles with her female lover, her conflicts with her adoptive WASP family, and her quest to track down her birth mother.

 Canada by Richard Ford (Harper/Ecco)